Abstract Mentor Program

 • Each delegate can submit up to two abstracts to the program for mentoring:

-• One abstract may be submitted for review and re-submitted after revision based on mentor feedback OR
+• One abstract may be submitted for review and re-submitted after revision based on mentor feedback

 • Two separate abstracts may each be submitted once for mentor feedback

-• Mentors will help abstract submitters answer questions around formal requirements for abstracts, research methods and analysis,
+• Mentors will help abstract submitters answer questions around formal requirements for abstracts, research methods and analysis, as well as how to select appropriate tracks and categories.

 • Mentors will not make any edits/changes in submitted abstracts.

-• Mentors cannot indicate if they think the abstract is likely to be selected or not.
+• Mentors cannot indicate if they think the abstract is likely to be selected or not

-Copyright 2022 by ASHM Conference & Events Division | apsadconference(at)ashm.org.au | +61 458 291 166
+Copyright 2024 by ASHM Conference & Events Division | apsadconference@ashm.org.au | +61 458 291 166